Many of the c-suite and senior-level corporate leaders I work with haven’t faced an executive job search in 5, 10 or even 15 years or more.

 All of them face the same dilemma.
 They have little to no experience with the new world of job search, so they often trip themselves up.

-They rush to post that new resume to every job opening on every job board that even remotely matches their qualifications and needs.
+Then they rush to post that new resume to every job opening on every job board that even remotely matches their qualifications and needs.